MichielvanBeers/notion-auto-ocr/README.md

 * **MICROSOFT_API_KEY**: Key to access the Microsofy Computer Vision API
 * **MICROSOFT_ENDPOINT**: Url of your API end-point.
 Can be retrieved from the Azure Portal
 * **SCAN_FREQUENCY**: Optional parameter to set the frequency of scanning for new images to parse.
 Leave out to do a single run (recommended for testing)

+## Usage
+The script checks if it can find the 'ocr_text' text under an image.
+If it does, it will send the content of the image to Microsoft OCR API and add the result at the end of the current document.
+When the 'SCAN_FREQUENCY' environment variable is set, it will check if there are any new pages added since the last scan (through the use of setting timestamps).

 ## Creating a Microsoft API key
 This section assumes that you already have a Microsoft Azure account.
 To create your (free) API resource, take the following steps: